CSA Group Testing UK Ltd / Sira Policies

 Failure to resolve issues that have resulted in the suspension in a time established by Sira may result in withdrawal or reduction in the scope of certification.

-Complaints about a registered client should also be submitted in writing.
+Complaints about a registered client should be submitted in writing.
 For this reasons shown below, these complaints may take longer to fully resolve.
-We will have to confirmed that the client is registered by Sira, and ensure that they are taking appropriate action, and if required confirm compliance during a subsequent audit of the client
+We will have to confirm that the client is registered by CSA Group Testing UK Ltd/Sira Certification Service, ensure that they are taking appropriate action and if required confirm compliance during a subsequent audit of the client.

-For serious unresolved complaints, the complainant or Sira can request an independent review of the complaint.
-This request must be made in writing, and will be considered by, the Sira Certification Managing Director, who will forward the documentation to the Chairman of the Impartiality Committee for independent adjudication.
+For serious unresolved complaints, the complainant or CSA Group Testing UK Ltd/Sira Certification Service can request an independent review of the complaint.
+This request must be made in writing, and will be considered by CSA Group Testing UK Ltd/Sira Certification Service.
+The documentation will be forwarded to the Impartiality Committee for independent adjudication.